laurentperrinet/laurentperrinet.github.io/content/publication/jeremie-21-crs/index.md

 - inproceedings
 subtitle: ''
 title: Ultra-fast categorization of images containing animals in vivo and in computo
-tags: ["deep-learning", "object-categorization", "psychophysics"]
+tags:
-categories: ["Education", "NeuroAI & Machine Learning", "Outreach & Public Engagement"]
+- deep-learning
+- object-categorization
+- psychophysics
+categories:
+- Education
+- NeuroAI & Machine Learning
+- Outreach & Public Engagement
-projects: [""]
+projects:
+- aprovis3D
+- anr-anr
 ---

 * see a follow-up in: {{< cite page="/publication/jeremie-23-ultra-fast-cat" view="4" >}}
 * see an extension to visual search in: {{< cite page="/publication/jeremie-22-areadne" view="4" >}}